Miguel Cabrera Player Props: Tigers vs. Giants

 Miguel Cabrera At The Plate

+- Cabrera enters this game on a four-game hitting streak.
+In his last games, he's hitting .211.

-- Cabrera has a base hit in five of seven games played this season (71.4%), but no multi-hit games.
+- Cabrera has a hit in six of eight games played this year (75.0%), but zero multi-hit games.

+- In eight games played this year, he has not gone deep.

 - Cabrera has picked up an RBI twice this season, but just one in each of those games.